 The traditional notion of the music industry has been well and truly dumped on its head over the past few years, since music started its march from CD shelves to digital shelves.
 Yesterday New Zealand’s music revenue results were released, showing just how quick and drastic this change has been, revealing that streaming is well and truly taking over.
 We caught up with Spotify’s Kate Vale who says New Zealand in particular has embraced streaming with open arms, as one of the highest ‘Premium’ conversion rates of any Spotify market in the world.
-PLUS: a look at the lack of profitability of rapidly growing digital companies.

-There's a battle for talent happening in the tech sector, as evidenced by the massive salaries and various perks being offered by big tech companies like Facebook, Google and Apple.
+There’s a battle for talent happening in the tech sector, as evidenced by the massive salaries and various sweeteners being offered by big tech companies like Facebook, Google and Apple.
 That battle is also being waged in New Zealand.
 And while it might not be on the same scale as Silicon Valley, Kiwi tech companies are also employing a range of different tactics to try and find good staff and keep them engaged.
-From charity schemes to creative offices to Friday kegs, here's what TradeMe, Vend and Xero are doing.
+From charity schemes to creative offices to Friday kegs, here’s what TradeMe, Vend and Xero are doing.

 Due to its rapid growth and ongoing success, Xero has on numerous occasions been dubbed the Apple of accounting by the media.
 And while the company is going through a rocky patch at the moment with reports showing its annual loss widening and speculation that the Australian Stock Exchange might investigate the company on account of failing to disclose information to stock holders, it remains a major Kiwi success story, which has already made strong headway in the Australian market and is also getting noticed in the US.
 And despite having his hands quite full at the moment with international conquests, the company’s chief marketing officer Andy Lark recently chatted to StopPress’ sister publication Idealog about taking on the US and why marketing cannot be a substitute for a great product or sterling service.